 In the image below is an excerpt from the Fluke 5700A datasheet.
 You should notice that the specifications are stated for both 95% and 99% confidence intervals.

-Therefore, to find standard uncertainty, simply divided published uncertainty by the coverage factor (k) that associated with the confidence interval given.
+To find the standard uncertainty, simply divide the published uncertainty by the coverage factor (k) that is associated with the confidence interval stated in the specifications.

 If the confidence level is not provided in the specifications (most of the time it is not provided), it is best to assume that it is given to a 95% confidence interval.
 Only assume a 99% confidence interval if it is stated.

 PRO TIP: Next time your auditor suggests that you should evaluate the manufacturer’s accuracy or uncertainty specifications with a rectangular distribution, please refer them to read sections 4.3.3 and 4.3.4 of the GUM.

 In section 4.3.5 of the GUM, the guide tells you how to evaluate type B uncertainty when you believe that there is a 50% chance of occurrence.
 The guide recommends that you divide the interval by 1.48.

 Therefore, you would use the following equation to convert to standard uncertainty.